viewsource/viewsource.github.com/README.md

 # Open Source GitHub Pages CDN

-An **extensive archive** of popular - and less popular - open source projects.
+An extensive *archive* of popular *and less popular* open source projects.

 http://viewsource.github.com

 ## Why?
-Why not.

-Because this is a community driven resource - unlike the "big" CDNs - we can can add those little projects you love... and when we add a project we take the time to *properly* archive it as far back as possible... jquery v1.0.0 anyone?
+This is a community driven resource.
+So unlike the "big" CDNs we can can add those little projects you love... and when we add a project we take the time to *properly* archive it as far back as possible; jquery v1.0.0 anyone?

 ## When?
 Personally when I'm prototyping a demo on http://jsbin.com or http://jsfiddle.net and I need to pull in some common library or resource then these URLs are just dead simple to remember...